trevorbox/openshift-service-mesh/clusters/aws-east/readme.md

 ## kiali multi-cluster

-In west cluster, create the following for test purposes
+In west and east cluster, create the following for test purposes

 ```yaml
 kind: ClusterRoleBinding